 Lunos Ventilation FAQ

 Lunos HRV systems are a great way to add healthy, balanced and efficient ventilation to your project.
-For cold climate ventilation we offer three primary products: the Lunos e², Lunos eGO, and Lunos NExxT.
-This post is mainly about the e² and eGO systems, each of which consists of through-wall paired fan units with regenerative heat recovery cores.
+For cold climate ventilation we offer three primary products: the Lunos e² and Lunos eGO.
+Each are through-wall paired fan units with regenerative heat recovery cores.
 These are the simplest - and often the most affordable - way of achieving continuous ventilation and good indoor air quality in airtight homes and multi-family residential units.

 Q: Where do I start?A: We offer many great technical resources on our website to help you specify, size, install and operate these systems.
 Start with the product pages and scroll through the tabs.
 Here are a few of the best:

 - The Lunos e² Primer

 - Which Switch is Which?
 A Guide to Operating your Lunos System

 Q: Where do I place Lunos e² fans?A: An e² fan should go in every enclosed living space - including bedrooms, living room, playroom, home office, etc. Rooms that are located between synchronized pairs will also be vented from the back and forth air movement.

 Q: How is air transferred between rooms?A: It is recommended to undercut interior doors a minimum of 3/4" so that ventilation air can pass freely from room to room even if these doors are closed.
 If for acoustical or visual reasons doors cannot be undercut, air transfer devices should be integrated in walls or doors to allow for air to pass freely while reducing noise transfer between rooms.